mahi2025/BookStore/Algorithm.md

-//Step by Step Algorithm of the code conatin Feature, pseudocode, Menu dispaly, Simple Flow chart
+//Step by Step Algorithm of the code conatin Feature, Algorithms Used, pseudocode, Menu dispaly, Simple Flow chart
 # Features

 Feature	                Action